1FIL0/Market-Engine-Shell-Network/README.md

 ```
 The appimages are stored in the market_engine_shell_network/appimg folder

-## LICENSE
+## LICENCE
-This project is licensed under GPL-V3.0
+This project is licenced under the GPL-V3.0 licence